 Match is not required under the CDBG program.
 Due to a delay of 2018 funding and temporary staff shortage, a number of projects and programs, such as: infrastructure, rehabilitation, and public services activities were late to be initiated in the calendar year 2019.
-Some of the projects are multi-year projects.
-The City of Decatur is utilizing local funds, state Motor Fuel Tax funds, user fees, and foundation funds to address several needs in the community.
+Some of the projects are

-If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan
+If appropriate, describe publicly owned land or property located within the jurisdiction that may be used to address the needs identified in the plan

 At this time, no vacant land has been identified for the development of affordable housing or public facility to benefit very low, low, and moderate people.
-Therefore, no vacant land was purchased with CDBG or HOME program funds in 2018, 2019 nor will be acquired in 2020.
+Therefore, no vacant land was purchased with CDBG or HOME program funds in 2018, 2019 nor will be acquired in the calendar year 2020.

-Previously, demolished property was removed to eliminate the slum and blight in the neighborhoods.
+Previously demolished property was removed to eliminate the slum and blight in the neighborhoods.
 The City of Decatur's, Economic and Community Development, applied and received grant funds, in the amount of \$125,000 from the Illinois Housing Development Authority (IHDA) for demolition of unsafe, vacant structures.
 The City applied for additional IHDA grant funds in the amount of \$75,000.
 The City was awarded \$55,000 to use for clean-up and maintenance of blighted property.
-The Neighborhood Inspection Division, a division of the Economic and Community Development Department, will administer the IHDA grant funds.
+The Neighborhood Inspection Division, a division of the Community Development Department, will administer the IHDA grant funds.
 The Neighborhood Services Division continously looks for funding opportunities to address the community's needs, such as: aging housing stock, safe and affordable housing, environmental improvements, etc.